diarmuidw/PythonBook/Chapter8.md

 Python has several built-in modules for network programming, including `socket`, `asyncio`, `ssl`, `urllib`, `httplib`, and `ftplib`.
 These modules can be used to implement network protocols like HTTP, FTP, SMTP, Telnet, and SSH.

 In this chapter, we will explore the `socket` module in more detail, which provides low-level network communication facilities.
-We will learn how to use the `socket` module to develop client-server applications, and also explore the `http.server` and `ftplib` modules to work with HTTP and FTP protocols.# Chapter 8: Networking with Python
+We will learn how to use the `socket` module to develop client-server applications, and also explore the `http.server` and `ftplib` modules to work with HTTP and FTP protocols.

 # Sockets Programming